ceri-num/uv-cdaw/FrontEnd/JS/rappel.md

 ```

 #### Arrow function
 An arrow function expression is a compact alternative to a traditional function expression, but is limited and cannot be used in all situations.
-One of the major reason arrow functions were introduced was to alleviate scope complexities ( `this` ) thus making functions execution much more intuitive.
+One of the major reason arrow functions were introduced was to alleviate scope and context complexities ( `this` ) thus making functions execution much more intuitive.
 There is several way of declaring an arrow function.
-The two most common are:
+The two most commons are:
 ```js
 var maVar = 10;